KellzCodes/c-plus-plus-practice/foundations/2. Conditionals and Logic/README.md

   This also outputs the House.

-A sample code can be found can be found in the [sortinghat.cpp](https://github.com/keldavis/c-plus-plus-practice/blob/master/foundations/2.%20Conditionals%20and%20Logic/sortinghat.cpp) file.
+Sample code can be found can be found in the [sortinghat.cpp](https://github.com/keldavis/c-plus-plus-practice/blob/master/foundations/2.%20Conditionals%20and%20Logic/sortinghat.cpp) file.